Skip to content

 Self-employed locums can deduct legitimate business expenses from their taxable income, reducing both income tax and Class 4 NICs.
 The key test is that the expense must be incurred "wholly and exclusively" for the purpose of the locum business.
 Common allowable expenses include:

-• Travel costs to temporary workplaces — mileage (45p per mile for the first 10,000 miles, 25p thereafter), parking, train fares and accommodation for distant placements
+• Travel costs to temporary workplaces: mileage (55p per mile for the first 10,000 business miles in 2026/27, then 25p per mile), parking, train fares and accommodation for distant placements

 • Training and CPD courses directly related to your medical practice